voegelas/nginx-auth-saslauthd/README.md

 # nginx-auth-saslauthd

 This nginx utility verifies web users with Basic authentication and saslauthd.
-Authentication requests are forwarded from nginx to this software with [auth_request](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
+Authentication requests are forwarded from nginx to this program with [auth_request](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).

 ```Nginx